Visitors can sun themselves at the beach resorts one day, and spot elephants and lions on safari the next.... Read more

 You can organise overnight trips to many of the best wildlife spots from your hotel in Mombasa.
 Some of the best reserves include Tsavo East, Tsavo West, Amboseli, and the Masai Mara, while Lake Makuru is positively pink with flamingos.

 Tsavo East is great for seeing elephant, cheetah and zebra, while its sister, Tsavo West, features rhinos, elephants, lions and leopards, and shares a border with neighbouring Tanzania.
 Amboseli is swampy and quieter than the others and many small animals can be seen here.

 The world-famous Masai Mara National Reserve, or simply, The Mara, is home to a huge population of big cats and is the destination of animals that take part in the 'Great Migration' from the adjoining Serengeti.

-Kenya's capital, Nairobi, is an interesting diversion from lazing on the beach and being eagle-eyed on safari.
+You can also reach Kenya by flying into Jomo Kenyatta International Airport (NBO) in Nairobi.
+Kenya's capital is an interesting diversion from lazing on the beach and being eagle-eyed on safari.
 The bustling metropolis shows a stark contrast of rich and poor, with shanty towns nestled up to modern skyscrapers.
-There's a wealth of colonial buildings here, and you can also visit the former home of Karen Blixen.
+There's a wealth of colonial buildings here and you can also visit the former home of Karen Blixen.
 Now a museum, the author lived here while writing the famous 'Out of Africa'.
 Be swept up by the romance of her book, which was later turned into a movie starring Meryl Streep and Robert Redford.